Are you looking for a SurveyMonkey alternative? You might be curious to know how WPForms matches up against SurveyMonkey.

-Sure, you can add a Contact Information form field and delete every field that’s there until there is just a name and email field for people to fill out.
+Sure, you can add a Contact Information form field and delete every other field until there’s just a name and email field for people to fill out.
 But going through that entire process every time you want people to leave their contact information is annoying.

 To add form fields to your survey forms, you first have to input a question.
 You then choose from the dropdown menu which type of form field you want the question to be.
 You can choose from fields such as dropdown menus, multiple choice options, rankings, and even comment boxes.

-If you find yourself having trouble with coming up with questions, there is a bank of questions in the left hand panel of the form builder, broken down into categories, that you can look through for ideas.
+If you find yourself having trouble coming up with questions, there is a bank of questions in the left-hand panel of the form builder, broken down into categories, that you can look through for ideas.
 To use a pre-set question, drag it from the list of questions to your form once the modal popup appears.

-Their interface is not very intuitive since it’s only partially drag and drop when you get started and it also has an outdated look to it.
+The interface is not very user-friendly since it’s only partially drag-and-drop when you get started.
+Also, it has an outdated look to it.
 It takes some clicking around to figure out how to create a question, format it the way you want, and structure your form in the order you want.

 At first glance, SurveyMonkey seems easy to use, but once you get stuck trying to create a specific type of survey question that behaves in a certain way, the interface makes it hard to figure out.
 And that’s just for surveys.
-Don’t even try to create a complaint form, registration form, or maintenance request form.
+It gets even trickier if you try to create a complaint form, registration form, or maintenance request form.

 WPForms: Ease of Use